 The papers submitted by the prisoner (known as the 'applicant') and the Secretary of State (known as the 'respondent') are considered by a panel of three Commissioners who give their initial view in writing in the form of a 'preliminary indication'.
 The Rules allow either party to challenge the preliminary indication and have the issues considered afresh at an oral hearing.
 If there is no such challenge, or after an oral hearing, the final decision of the Commissioners is given to both parties in the form of a 'substantive determination'.
-The Commissioners have no power to reconsider a substantive determination, so the only way in which either party can challenge the outcome is by way of judicial review.
+The Act makes provision for the Secretary of State to apply to the Commissioners to revoke a declaration that a prisoner is eligible for release, on certain grounds, at any time before the prisoner is released.
+Other than this the Commissioners have no power to reconsider a substantive determination, so the only way in which either party can challenge the outcome is by way of judicial review.

-Prisoners who are successful in their applications are released on licence.
+Prisoners who are successful in their applications are released on licence, the conditions of which are set out in the Act.
 The Act also makes provision for the suspension of a licence by the Secretary of State if she believes a person has broken or is likely to break a condition of his/her licence.